mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 Make sure to only do these after you've ingested your grounding data.
 Otherwise ingestion will be very slow.

-- Go to the Function App > Settings > Scale Up and change it from Standard S2 to Standard S1.
+- Go to the `Function App > Settings > Scale Up` and change it from Standard S2 to Standard S1.
-- Go to the Search Service > Settings > Scale and ensure Replicas is set to 1 and Partitions is set to 25 GB.
+- Go to the `Search Service > Settings > Scale` and ensure Replicas is set to 1 and Partitions is set to 25 GB.
-- Go to the "Enrichmentweb" Web App > Settings > Scale Up and change it from Premium v3 P1V3 to Premium v3 P0V3.
+- Go to the `"Enrichmentweb" Web App > Settings > Scale Up` and change it from Premium v3 P1V3 to Premium v3 P0V3.
-- Go to the "web" Web App > Settings > Scale Up and confirm it's set to Standard S1.
+- Go to the `"Web" Web App > Settings > Scale Up` and confirm it's set to Standard S1.

 You'll want to ensure these services aren't scaled below the minimums needed to ingest or search your data when it's time to perform either task.

+---
+---

 # Infrastructure